March Madness 2018: Updated NCAA Tournament bracket projections

 |

-No. 16 seeds: Radford (Big South), Harvard (Ivy), *Southeast Louisiana (Southland), *LIU-Brooklyn (Northeast), *Hampton (MEAC), *Arkansas Pine Bluff (Southwestern)
+No. 16 seeds: Radford (Big South), Cal State-Fullerton (Big West), *Georgia State (Sun Belt), *LIU-Brooklyn (Northeast), *North Carolina Central (MEAC), *Arkansas Pine Bluff (Southwestern)

 (* First Four teams)